puppetlabs/puppet-docs/source/pe/3.2/console_navigating_live_mgmt.markdown

 * [See the Orchestration: Overview page](./orchestration_overview.html) for background information about the orchestration engine.
 * [See the Orchestration: Invoking Actions page](./orchestration_invoke_cli.html) to invoke the same orchestration actions on the command line.

-> **Notes:** To invoke orchestration actions, you must be logged in as a [read-write or admin level user](./console_auth.html#user-access-and-privileges).
+> **Notes**: To invoke orchestration actions, you must be logged in as a [read-write or admin level user](./console_auth.html#user-access-and-privileges).
 Read-only users can browse resources, but cannot invoke actions.
 >
 > Since the live management page queries information directly from your nodes rather than using the console's cached reports, it responds more slowly than other parts of the console.